Adderall and Sex Drive Connection

 While alleviating impulsivity, hyperactivity, and depression might sound good, these effects can also lead to a lack of sexual desire in women.
-In fact, women might even find it very difficult to achieve orgasm and they may also experience lubrication issues.
-However, there are also women experiencing increased sexual desire while on Adderall.
-Don’t take that as advice to try it though, as there are many different ways proven to increase sexual desire without taking medication.
-For example, your first step in increasing your libido could be learning how libido works, and why it might be lower.
+Women might find it difficult to achieve orgasm and may also experience lubrication issues.
+However, there are also women experiencing increased sexual desire as Adderall sexual side effects in females.
+Don’t take that as advice to try it, though, as there are many ways proven to increase sexual desire without taking medication.
+For example, your first step in improving your libido could be learning how libido works and why it might be lower.
 Then, regardless of whether it’s a medical or non-medical cause, it’s almost always beneficial to seek help from a sex therapist.

 Adderall Increase Libido

-Researchers believe that hyperactivity can affect the sex drives of people who suffer from the disorder, creating a high level of arousal that leads to a frantic sexual pursuit in order to relieve their inner tensions.
-Adult ADHD patients experiencing hyperactive sexuality may find themselves drawn to edgier sexual practices such as fetishism and exhibitionism.
+Researchers believe that hyperactivity can affect the sex drives of people who suffer from the disorder, creating a high level of arousal that leads to a frantic sexual pursuit to relieve their inner tensions.
+Adult ADHD patients experiencing hyperactive sexuality may be drawn to edgier sexual practices such as fetishism and exhibitionism.
 Adderall libido may also be possible.
-ADHD stimulants (Adderall, Ritalin) also can affect a person’s libido, although reports vary regarding that effect — some sources say stimulants increase libido, while others say they reduce sex drive and cause erectile dysfunction.
+ADHD stimulants (Adderall, Ritalin) also can affect a person’s libido.
+However, reports vary regarding that effect — some sources say stimulants increase libido, while others say they reduce sex drive and cause erectile dysfunction.